 Camping is one of life’s great experiences.
 But you do need to ensure you’ve got the basics down before you head off into the wilderness.
 Choosing the right campsite can be crucial to enjoying your time away.
 After all, waking up in the dark with a soggy sleeping bag is no one’s idea of a good time.

 There's probably no better way to ruin a good night’s sleep than by spending the whole night rolling into one corner of your tent.
-Not only that, but if you’re campsite isn’t level your tent will end up way off kilter greatly reducing its structural stability and increasing the chances of it coming down around you in strong winds or heavy rain – so choose a good flat area to pitch your tent
+Not only that, if your campsite isn’t level your tent will end up off kilter – greatly reducing its structural stability and increasing the chances of it coming down around you in strong winds or heavy rain – so choose a good flat area to pitch your tent

-Although it’s much tricker to hammer those tent pegs into hard, dry ground, once you do, you can rest easy that your tent should be there to stay.
-Just make sure you bring some form of comfortable sleeping mattress or camping stretcher, otherwise you won’t be much fun to be around in the morning.
+Although it’s more difficult to hammer those tent pegs into hard, dry ground, once it's done you can rest easy in the knowledge your tent is there to stay.

-While Bears don’t necessarily inhabit every potential camping area in the world, if you pretend like they do, you’ll sleep easy at night.
-Wherever you are, there are sure to be wild animals in the area (even New Zealand has wild boar and possums), so it’s best to make sure there aren’t any obvious signs that animals use the area often.
-Look out for tracks, broken vegetation and big gouges on tree trunks.
-Don’t camp in long grass in Australia – it goes without saying that it's prime snake territory!
+Wherever you are camping, there are sure to be some wild animals in the area (even New Zealand has wild boar and possums), so it’s best to make sure there aren’t any obvious signs that animals use the area often.
+Look out for tracks, droppings, broken vegetation and big gouges on tree trunks.
+Don’t camp in long grass in Australia – it's prime snake territory!

 Setting up an extra covered area as your outdoor living room will help keep muddy feet away from your tent and give you optional shelter if it rains.
 Tarps are perfect for this.

 Follow Outdoria: Email | Facebook | Youtube | Instagram | Twitter